-- 1. First, consumer confusion may result from the registration and usage of a domain name that is confusingly similar to a brand, leading them to believe that they are accessing the official website of the trademark owner.
-This can damage the reputation and goodwill of the trademark owner, and potentially lead to financial losses if consumers are misled into making purchases on a fake website. - 2.
-Secondly, typosquatting can dilute the distinctiveness of a trademark by creating a situation where multiple websites are using similar domain names, which can make it more difficult for consumers to identify the legitimate website associated with the trademark.
-The exclusive right
+- First, consumer confusion may result from the registration and usage of a domain name that is confusingly similar to a brand, leading them to believe that they are accessing the official website of the trademark owner.
+This can damage the reputation and goodwill of the trademark owner, and potentially lead to financial losses if consumers are misled into making purchases on a fake website. - Secondly, typosquatting can dilute the distinctiveness of a trademark by creating a situation where multiple websites are using similar domain names, which can make it more difficult for consumers to identify the legitimate website associated with the trademark.
+The exclusive right of the trademark owner to use their trademark in commerce may ultimately be weakened as a result.

-$^{^{\}rm 15}$ Satyam Infoway Ltd v.
+&lt;sup>15 Satyam Infoway Ltd v.
 Sifynet Solutions, (2004) 6 SCC 145.

-17 Tata Sons v.
+&lt;sup>17 Tata Sons v.
 The Advanced Information Technology Association, WIPO Case No. D2000-0049.

-- of the trademark owner to use their trademark in commerce may ultimately be weakened as a result. - 3.
-Additionally, typosquatting can also be seen as a form of cyber-squatting, which is the practice of registering a domain name with the intention of profiting from the resale of the domain name or by using the domain name to engage in online activities that infringe upon the trademark owner's rights.
+3. Additionally, typosquatting can also be seen as a form of cyber-squatting, which is the practice of registering a domain name with the intention of profiting from the resale of the domain name or by using the domain name to engage in online activities that infringe upon the trademark owner's rights.